KittyGiraudel/sass-guidelines/index.md

   <p>While it might be anecdotal, generating new selectors from the current selector reference (<code>&</code>) makes those selectors unsearchable in the codebase since they do not exist per se.</p>
 </div>

-The problem with selector nesting is it ultimately makes code more difficult to read.
+The problem with selector nesting is that it ultimately makes code more difficult to read.
 One has to mentally compute the resulting selector out of the indentation levels; it is not always quite obvious what the CSS will end up being.

 This statement becomes truer as selectors get longer and references to the current selector (`&`) more frequent.
 At some point, the risk of losing track and not being able to understand what's going on anymore is so high that it is not worth it.